A Brief History of Me

 Grounding Design in Data

-I believe design benefits from data at every stage.
-Data helps shape decisions early and keeps us honest once the work is live.
-Metrics don’t replace intuition, but they sharpen it.
-They help teams get a clearer view of what’s working, what needs attention, and where to focus next.
+Data shapes decisions early and keeps us honest once the work is live.
+I don’t think metrics replace design judgment, but they sharpen it.
+They help teams see more clearly what’s working, what isn’t, and where to focus next.

 Using Tools Thoughtfully